GlenKPeterson/Paguro/README2.md

 Bodil Stokke for pointing out the EPL/GPL compatibility issue and work-around.

-Joshua Bloch for writing Effective Java.
+Joshua Bloch for his book, Effective Java.

-Rich Hickey for writing Clojure
+Rich Hickey for Clojure

 #Build from Source